Hello šŸ‘‹, I’m Vishnu, a first-year CS PhD Student in Parallel Programming Languages at the Courant Institute @ NYU 🟣.

 Prior to NYU, I studied Computer Science, Mathematics, and Music at the University of Michigan, Ann Arbor šŸ’™šŸŸ”.
-At UMich, I was involved in research on type systems for collaborative structure editing in Hazel with Prof. Cyrus Omar in the Future of Programming Lab.
+At UMich, I was involved in research on collaborative structure editing in Hazel with Prof. Cyrus Omar in the Future of Programming Lab.

 Publications